Composite material

-A composite material (also called a composition material or shortened to composite, which is the common name) is a material which is produced from two or more constituent materials.
+A composite or composite material (also composition material) is a material which is produced from two or more constituent materials.
 These constituent materials have notably dissimilar chemical or physical properties and are merged to create a material with properties unlike the individual elements.
 Within the finished structure, the individual elements remain separate and distinct, distinguishing composites from mixtures and solid solutions.
+Composite materials with more than one distinct layer are called composite laminates.